fnando/attr_keyring/README.md

 is trivial with plain text fields, but impossible with the model defined as above.

-If add a column `<attribute>_digest`, a SHA256 value will be saved, allowing you to lookup by that value instead.
+If add a column `<attribute>_digest` exists, then a SHA256 digest from the value will be saved.
+This will allow you to lookup by that value instead and add unique indexes.

 ```ruby
 User.where(twitter_oauth_token_digest: Digest::SHA256.hexdigest("241F596D-79FF-4C08-921A-A19E533B4F52"))